Conctr/squirrel/README.md

 | *resp* | Table | Http response |

 ### log(*msg*)
 Log a message to application in Conctr.
 Will also output log to server.log.
+Logs can be viewed using the [conctr cli](https://www.npmjs.com/package/conctr).
 NOTE: Non string type messages will be JSON encoded before sending to Conctr.

 | Key             | Data Type | Required  | Description |